LucMekouar/prisoner-dilemma-study_v7/README.md

 ## Introduction

-This experiment investigates how communication and the perceived identity of an associate (human vs. bot) affect cooperative behavior in an iterative Prisoner's Dilemma game.
-Participants play multiple rounds against a bot implementing the Tit-for-Tat strategy, with some participants able to communicate with the bot through pre-defined messages.
+This experiment investigates how communication affects cooperative behavior in an iterative Prisoner's Dilemma game.
+Participants play 30 rounds against a bot implementing the Tit-for-Tat strategy, with some participants able to communicate with the bot through pre-defined messages.

 ---